Impurity induced magnetic ordering in Sr$_2$RuO$_4$: Introduction

 \section{Introduction}

 Motivated by the discovery of unconventional superconductivity, Sr$_2$RuO$_4$ has been studied extensively for well over two decades due to its many intriguing properties \cite{maeno1994superconductivity,maeno2001maeno,mackenzie2003superconductivity,kallin2012chiral}.
-However, the nature of the superconducting phase as well as its underlying pairing mechanism are still under debate.
-Due to its strongly correlated Fermi-liquid properties in the normal state Sr$_2$RuO$_4$ with its single-layer perovskite structure has been considered as a two-dimensional analog of $^3$He~\cite{rice1995sr2ruo4,Bergemann2003quasi}.
+However, the nature of the superconducting phase as well as its underlying pairing mechanism are still under debate, in particular in view of recent experiments putting the chiral $p$-wave phase as the previously most prominent candidate for the pairing symmetry into question \cite{chronister2020evidence,ishida2020reduction,mackenzie2020}.
+Due to its strongly correlated Fermi-liquid properties in the normal state Sr$_2$RuO$_4$ with its single-layer perovskite structure has been considered as a two-dimensional analog of $^3$He~\cite{rice1995,Bergemann2003quasi}.
 Moreover, it belongs to a Ruddelson-Popper series whose end member is the ferromagnetic compound SrRuO$_3$.
 Consequently, the pairing was anticipated to be mediated by ferromagnetic fluctuations.
 Interestingly, ferromagnetism is not the dominant part of the spin correlations in Sr$_2$RuO$_4$.
 Instead, incommensurate (IC) correlations have been experimentally observed at the wave vector $\bm{Q} \simeq (2 \pi /3, 2 \pi /3)$ (lattice constant taken as unit of length)~\cite{Mori:1999,Servant:2000,Braden:2002,Servant:2002,Braden:2004,Nagata:2004,Iida:2011}, very consistent with theoretical predictions~\cite{Mazin:1999,Nomura:2000magn,Takimoto:2000,Ng:2000,Morr:2001}.

 The IC wave vector is attributed to the nesting of two out of three Fermi surface (FS) sheets, which are dominated by the $4d$-$t_{2g}$ orbitals of the Ru$^{4+}$ ions.
 The $d_{xy}$ orbital yields the two-dimensional $\gamma$ band, while the $d_{xz}$ and $d_{yz}$ orbitals give rise to the $\alpha$ and $\beta$ bands, which incorporate quasi-one-dimensional features \cite{oguchi1995electronic,Damascelli:2000}.
 Given their one-dimensional character favoring Fermi surface nesting, these latter two are responsible for the IC correlation \cite{mazin1997ferromagnetic,Ng:2000}.